|

 soviet system still remains and, for example, the only bread you'll

-find is made by the factory for Vladimir's area and is only sold in
+find is made by the factory for Vladimir's area and is only sold

-concrete buildings.
+high concrete buildings.

 The peaceful and inviting appearance of the town center certainely